NormXU/NormXU.github.io/_posts/2023-09-01-compatibility.md

-#### CUDA and GPU
+### CUDA and GPU

 Each CUDA version is compatible with only certain GPU architectures.

+### PyTorch and GPU
-**PyTorch and GPU**: A particular version of PyTorch will be compatible only with the set of GPUs whose compatible CUDA versions overlap with the CUDA versions that PyTorch supports.
+A particular version of PyTorch will be compatible only with the set of GPUs whose compatible CUDA versions overlap with the CUDA versions that PyTorch supports.

 PyTorch libraries can be compiled from source codes into two forms, binary *cubin* objects and forward-compatible *PTX* assembly for each kernel.
 Both cubin and PTX are generated for a certain target compute capability.
 A cubin generated for a certain compute capability is supported to run on any GPU with the same major revision and same or higher minor revision of compute capability.
 For example, a cubin generated for compute capability 7.0 is supported to run on a GPU with compute capability 7.5, however a cubin generated for compute capability 7.5 is *not* supported to run on a GPU with compute capability 7.0, and a cubin generated with compute capability 7.x is *not* supported to run on a GPU with compute capability 8.x.